-Christoffer was confirmed on 02 Oct 1904 in Svelvik, Vestfold,4 and took to the sea immediately after where he learned to sail like his father and worked his way up to the rank of first mate.
+Christoffer was confirmed on 02 Oct 1904 in Svelvik, Vestfold,4 and took to the sea immediately aboard the "Ellen Grant" where he learned to sail like his father and with some additional schooling, worked his way up to the rank of first mate.

 By 27 Dec 1909 Christoffer, now 20, started the naturalization process in the Federal District Court in Cleveland and listed his address at 2064 West 55th Street, Cleveland, Ohio.
 It took Christoffer almost 4 and a half years to become officially naturalized.
 The official date was on 08 Apr 1914 in Cleveland where he was listed as living at 2275 E 74th Street.
 At the time of naturalization, Christoffer petitioned and officially changed his name to Christopher Lowe.6

 The Lowe family name came from an Americanized version of Christopher’s Grandmother Mathea Gulliksdatter Loe’s farm name [pronounced "Loo"].
 A “farm name” is part of a naming pattern associated with Norwegian families in the old days to ascertain where they came from and identify them from someone else with the same name.7 This farm name usually came from the actual farm you were born and raised on, but sometimes related instead to the land you currently owned.
 (It's more common, but not always the case, to see a woman's farm name as her place of birth and a man's farm name as their current residence.)